Thursday's Scottish Gossip

 Kilmarnock boss Derek McInnes says the departure of his long-serving assistant Tony Docherty an opportunity to start afresh (Herald).

-Glenn Middleton wants to stay at Dundee United and fight for the Championship title (Courier).
+Glenn Middleton wants to stay at Dundee United and fight for the Championship title.
+(Courier)

 - Thursday's English transfer rumours